 Anyone who was paying attention knew of k1’s financial difficulties, and the demise of Pride just a few years earlier should have sufficiently portended the subsequent collapse of k1 in Japan as well.
 Yet still, we took it for granted.
 From seeing Remy Bonjasky delicately tiptoe his way through the field in front of 67,000 people at the Tokyo Dome in 2003, Alistair Overeem’s victory in 2010 was front of just 11,000.
 The omens were there.

 Although the great promotion still exists as a shell of its former self, firstly It’s Showtime, and then it’s successor, Glory, largely took the mantle of bigtime Kickboxing sometime around 2012.
 Hosting their first show in May of that year, Glory, accoutred with many of the aforementioned stars such as Schilt and Bonjasky, also brought new stars to the eyes of the masses.

 Despite the quality of the fights, and the quality of the fighters, the glitz and the glamour of those huge k1 shows at the Tokyo Dome and the Saitama Super Arena just hasn’t been there.
 Until now.

 A series of impressive victories over the likes of Daniel Ghita, Gokhan Saki and Errol Zimmerman have propelled the ‘Prince of Kickboxing’ to the top of the world rankings, to the Glory heavyweight title and the position of undisputed king of the division.

 Well, I say undisputed.
 There is one guy who disputes it quite vociferously.
 The bad boy of professional kickboxing himself, Badr Hari.
 Badr is a former k1 and former It’s Showtime Heavyweight champion, and is, without doubt, the most controversial figure in the history of the sport.
 Multiple arrests, bar fights, assault charges, police investigations and a couple of prison sentences.
 Badr Hari has one of the most impressive rap sheets combat sport has ever seen.
 And that’s quite the achievement.

-Despite all the negative attention, Badr’s cult status and god-given talent for violence has allowed him to retain a raucous fan base, and a healthy position in the rankings – despite periods of inactivity and occasionally not mixing in the best of company inside the ring.
+Despite all the negative attention, Badr’s cult status and god-given talent for violence have allowed him to retain a raucous fan base, and a healthy position in the rankings – despite periods of inactivity and occasionally not mixing in the best of the company inside the ring.